RamiAwar/dataline/backend/README.md

 alembic upgrade head # Run migrations
 ```

+# CORS settings
+Set the environment variable `ALLOWED_ORIGINS` to a comma-separated list of origins if you're deploying this to a custom domain.

 ## Environment setup

 Currently, the environment can be setup through the settings page on the frontend.